inpsyde/wp-translation-downloader/docs/Configuration.md

 That enables the reuse of the same configuration for multiple websites located under the same parent folder.

-To store configuration in a separate file, the `"extra.wp-translation-downloader"` in `composer.json` must be set the path of the file, relative to `composer.json`'s folder.
+If you store the configuration in a separate file, you have to set `"extra.wp-translation-downloader"` in the `composer.json` file relative to the folder of the `composer.json` file.

 For example: